-There have been recent reports of increased Kawasaki- like disease in children during the COVID-19 pandemic.
+There have been recent reports of increased Kawasaki-like disease in a very small number (<100 in the first wave of the pandemic) of children during the COVID-19 pandemic.
 Kawasaki disease is an illness that causes inflammation in the blood vessels in the body.
 A fever that lasts for 5 days or more is the first sign.
-Since the cause of the COVID-19-associated Kawasaki-like disease is unknown, it is not known if the immune response to the vaccine could also be a trigger or if this event will be more likely to occur in those who have been exposed to the virus after receiving the vaccine.
+It is not known if the immune response to the vaccine could also be a trigger or if this event will be more likely to occur in those who have been exposed to the virus after receiving the vaccine.
+The e-diaries will help us monitor for this risk.